vivekguthikonda/-/_posts/2020-03-04-Movie-Plot-Synopsis-Tagging.md

 ##### Train-Test split:

-For the validating our models, we train them on train split and validate them using test split.
+Here we merge train and val splits into train split to get  more data.
+For the validating our models, we will be using test split as it is provided with labels.

 ![split]({{ "/assets/img/mpst/train_test.jpg" | relative_url}})